lpage30/image_cloud/README.md

                         Optional, (default) do not show reservation_chart for image cloud.
-  -verbose              Optional, report progress as constructing cloud -no-verbose           Optional, (default) report progress as constructing cloud -cloud_size "<width>,<height>"
+  -verbose              Optional, report progress as constructing cloud -no-verbose           Optional, (default) report progress as constructing cloud -log_filepath <log-filepath>
+                        Optional, all output logging will also be written to this logfile -cloud_size "<width>,<height>"
                         Optional, (default 400,200) width and height of canvas -cloud_expansion_step_size <int>